incodiy/codiy/README.md

 In the name of ALLAH SWT,

-Alhamdulillah because of Allah SWT, this code succesfuly created piece by piece start from Mar 29, 2017 This package used for simplifying some code with Laravel framework.
+Alhamdulillah because of Allah SWT, this code successfully created piece by piece start from Mar 29, 2017 This package used for simplifying some code with Laravel framework.
 This code inspired by Muntilan-CMS code developed by .::bit.